What You Need to Know About the Stack Effect

 When the air at the floor level of a building is warmer than the air at the ceiling, it is naturally compelled to flow upward.
 Chilly air is denser so it falls to the floor and/or will move into a building where the air is warmer.

 This is a result of the density of the air particles at a molecular level.
 Warm air is less dense and as such rises upward.
 Different temperatures of air rise or fall accordingly.
-They tend to rest at various levels and “stack” one on top of the other.
+The particles tend to rest at various levels and “stack” one on top of the other.

-Creating two openings in the building, one low and one high, to achieve a natural flow of air.
+The benefit of having more than one opening in the building, one low and one high, is to achieve a natural flow of air.
 If the temperature inside the building is higher than the temperature outside, the warmer air will naturally flow up and out through the higher opening.
 The resulting vacuum draws cool air in in through the lower opening.
 Installing natural ventilators on a building’s roof, and wall louvers near the floor, allow for this air to easily travel through the building.

 How Well does Stack Effect Ventilation Work?

 The amount of heat in the building also plays a part.
-A building with a high-temperature process (say a glass furnace or a steel caster) will heat the air up to a higher temperature, causing it to rise faster.
-This increased rate means that the air moves through the building faster, turning over the air in the building more times per hour.
-Buildings with less heat, like a distribution center, may see less benefit.
-That isn’t to say that lower heat buildings can’t utilize natural ventilation, it would just require a different configuration or powered intake air.
+A building with a high-temperature process (glass furnace, steel caster, etc.) heats the air faster.
+This increased rate means that the air in the building turns over more times per hour.
+Consequently, buildings with less heat, like a distribution center, may see less benefit.
+That isn’t to say that lower heat buildings can’t utilize natural ventilation.
+These building might just require a different vent configuration or powered intake air.

 In short, stack effect ventilation can make a dramatic difference in any facility.
-Directing warm air away from the building personnel, and letting it escape through the roof, will have a significant impact on interior conditions.
+Directing warm air away from the personnel, and letting it escape through the roof, will have a significant impact on temperature.
 Furthermore, technological advancements, such as CFD air-flow computer modeling, can make predicting the impact of natural ventilation easier to see

 The Pros and Cons of Stack Effect Ventilation